aayushDeo/task_manager/README.md

 ## **Overview**

 The **Task Manager** is a React-based application designed for efficient task management.
 Users can create, edit, delete, and organize tasks with ease.
 The application categorizes tasks as **upcoming**, **overdue**, or **completed**, making it simple to keep track of your workload.
 Additionally, users can filter tasks by priority and search using task titles or descriptions.
-Data is persisted using local storage, allowing tasks to be retained even after refreshing the page.
+To ensure data persistence across sessions, the app utilizes local storage.

 ## **Features**

 -   ✅ **Task Management**: Create, edit, and delete tasks with a title, description, due date, and priority level.
 -   📅 **Task Categorization**: Automatically classify tasks as **Upcoming**, **Overdue**, or **Completed** based on their due dates.
+-   🔍 **Searching**: Search tasks by title or description.
--   🔍 **Filtering and Searching**: Filter tasks by priority (High, Medium, Low) and status (Completed), and search by title or description.
+-   ⌛ **Filtering**: Filter tasks by priority (High, Medium, Low) and status (Completed).
 -   💾 **Data Persistence**: Save tasks to local storage to maintain them across sessions.
 -   🎨 **User-Friendly Interface**: Clean, responsive design with intuitive UI elements using **Font Awesome** icons.